wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

 ### Adding Medications

 The medication object has a lot of useful fields, but in this tutorial only we take care of the needed in order to create a prescription.
-For more details see the [medication api](api/medication.md) section

 Example of a simple medication